Related-Articles Widget Keeps Surfacing Near-Duplicate Pages

 When near-duplicates show up in the audit, you have two choices:

-- Merge: one canonical article, redirect the others.
-Best when one of them clearly leads in traffic and the others are stub variants.
+• Merge: one canonical article, 301-redirect the others.
+Best when one clearly leads in traffic and the rest are stub variants.
+The 301 is the strongest signal you can send Google to collapse the cluster — stronger than rel="canonical" alone.

 Do not leave them as “duplicates the widget hides.”
-Hidden duplicates still appear in tag pages, sitemap, and search.
+Hidden duplicates still appear in tag pages, sitemap, and search, and Google still clusters them — you have only hidden the symptom from one surface.

 Step 5: Resolve candidates through redirects before recommending